Recep Tayyip Erdoğan: Syrian Civil War

 Diplomatic relations between Turkey and Syria significantly deteriorated due to the Syrian civil war.
 Initially, while tens of thousand of Syrian refugees already crossed the border to Turkey, Turkish officials tried to convince Syrian President Bashar al-Assad to make significant reforms to alleviate the conflict and calm down the protests.
-The last of such meetings happened on August 9, 2011, during a seven-hour meeting between Assad and Turkey's Ahmet Davutoğlu, giving the latter the title of ‘the last European leader who visited Assad’.
+The last of such meetings happened on 9 August 2011, during a seven-hour meeting between Assad and Turkey's Ahmet Davutoğlu, giving the latter the title of 'the last European leader who visited Assad'.

-Turkey got involved in a violent conflict with Islamic State (IS) as part of the spillover of the Syrian Civil War.
+Turkey got involved in a violent conflict with Islamic State (IS) as part of the spillover of the Syrian civil war.
 IS executed a series of attacks against Turkish soldiers and civilians.
 In an ISIS-video, where two Turkish soldiers were burned alive, Turkish President Erdoğan was verbally attacked by ISIS and threatened with the destruction of Turkey.
 Turkey joined the international military intervention against the Islamic State in 2015.
 The Turkish Armed Forces' Operation Euphrates Shield was aimed at IS, and areas around Jarabulus and al-Bab were conquered from IS.

 In January 2018, the Turkish military and its allies Syrian National Army and Sham Legion began Operation Olive Branch in Afrin in Northern Syria, against the Kurdish armed group YPG.
 In October 2019, the United States gave the go-ahead to the 2019 Turkish offensive into north-eastern Syria, despite recently agreeing to a Northern Syria Buffer Zone.
-U.S. troops in northern Syria were withdrawn from the border to avoid interference with the Turkish operation.
+US troops in northern Syria were withdrawn from the border to avoid interference with the Turkish operation.
 After the U.S. pullout, Turkey proceeded to attack the Autonomous Administration of North and East Syria.
 Rejecting criticism of the invasion, Erdoğan claimed that NATO and European Union countries "sided with terrorists, and all of them attacked us".
 Erdoğan then filed a criminal complaint against French magazine Le Point after it accused him of conducting ethnic cleansing in the area.
 With Erdogan's control of the media fanning local nationalism, a poll by Metropoll Research found that 79% of Turkish respondents expressed support for the operation.

 China

 Bilateral trade between Turkey and China increased from $1 billion a year in 2002 to $27 billion annually in 2017.
 Erdoğan has stated that Turkey might consider joining the Shanghai Cooperation Organisation instead of the European Union.

-In 2009, Erdoğan accused China of "genocide" against the Uyghurs in Xinjiang, but later changed his rhetoric.
+In 2009, Erdoğan accused China of "genocide" against the Uyghurs in Xinjiang.
+In 2019, the Turkish Foreign Ministry issued a statement condemning what it described as China's "reintroduction of concentration camps in the 21st century" and "a great cause of shame for humanity".
+Later that year, while visiting China, Erdoğan said that there were those who "exploited" the Uyghur issue to strain relations between China and Turkey.
+Since then the Turkish government has largely toned down its criticisms of China's treatment of Uyghurs, and cracked down on Uyghur activists at China's behest, and has expanded deportations of Uyghurs to China.